JanoBourian/JanoBourian/README.md

-### Hi there 👋
+### Hello 👋

 # **I'm Francisco González** or @Janobourian

 ## About me

-I'm a mexican Software Developer and mathematician :rocket:.
-My main developments are in Python with Flask and Django :snake:, but also in Javascript, Java, C# and some Frontend Technologies :dolphin:.
+I am a Mexican Software Developer and Mathematician :rocket:.
+I am a Python Developer with Flask and FastAPI :snake:, but also I can development in Frontend Technologies like a Javascript (React-Vue-Angular), CSS, HTML or other languages like Java, C#, C, C++. :dolphin:.

+I think that a good programmer must have soft skills like a comunication and teamwork as well as good programming logic and abstraction.

-- :hearts: Python, Flask and Django.
+- :hearts: Python, Flask and FastAPI.
 - ✨ APIs promoter.
-- :unicorn: Thinking in architecture and testing.
+- :unicorn: I am always thinking in architecture and testing.
 - :office: I'm working in #CorusConsulting.
 - :sunglasses: Math Lover.
 - :star: Solver.